ConsoleTVs/vswr/README.md

   - `initialData: any = undefined`: Represents the initial data to use instead of undefined.
 Keep in mind the component will still attempt to re-validate unless `revalidateOnMount` is set false.
   - `revalidateOnMount: boolean = true`: Determines if the hook should revalidate the component when it is called.
-  - `dedupingInterval: number = 2000`: Determines the dedupling interval.
+  - `dedupingInterval: number = 2000`: Determines the deduping interval.
 This interval represents the time SWR will avoid to perform a request if the last one was made before `dedupingInterval` ago.
   - `revalidateOnFocus: boolean = true`: Revalidates the data when the window re-gains focus.
   - `focusThrottleInterval: number = 5000`: Interval throttle for the focus event.
 This will ignore focus re-validation if it happened last time `focusThrottleInterval` ago.
-  - `revalidateOnReconnect: boolean = true`: Revalidates the daata when a network connect change is detected (basically the browser / app comes back online).
+  - `revalidateOnReconnect: boolean = true`: Revalidates the data when a network connect change is detected (basically the browser / app comes back online).

 #### Return Values